MoleMan1024/audiowagon/docs/faq.markdown

   When connecting the same USB drive again, the app will again go through all directories and all files but will check the file modification date.
 If the file has been modified since it was last indexed, it will re-read the metadata of that file.
 If not, it will take the information from the database.
-Thus this process should be much quicker than the first time.
+Therefore this process should be much quicker than the first time.
 However it can still take multiple seconds with large music libraries.

   This setting is **recommended when you don't have a lot of audio files on your USB drive**.